ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/create-and-use-a-container.md

 ```

 > [!NOTE]
-> The @Rezolver.ResolveContext class is used to capture the context of a call to the `Resolve` method, tracking the
+> The @Rezolver.IResolveContext interface captures the context of a call to the `Resolve` method, tracking the
 > container on which the call is originally made, whether there is an @Rezolver.IContainerScope active for the call,
 > and other things besides.
 You will rarely use it directly in application code unless you are extending Rezolver.
 >
-> These `Resolve` extension methods create the `ResolveContext` for a given operation on your behalf, so you never
+> These `Resolve` extension methods create the `IResolveContext` for a given operation on your behalf, so you never
 > have to worry about it.

 Assuming the container can locate the service registration for the type you request, it will fetch/produce an